– Online Banking

 - If your checkbook is lost or stolen, the Bank recommends that you close your account and open a new account and not put a Stop Payment on a range of checks.

-- You will be assessed a Stop Payment Fee for each request as disclosed in our Schedule of Fees brochure.
+- You will be assessed a Stop Payment Fee for each request as disclosed in our Fee Schedule brochure.

 If you order us to stop one of these payments three (3) Business Days or more before it is scheduled, and we do not do so, we will be liable for your losses or damages.